-Visual function: over-refraction
+Visual function: best corrected acuity

 Visual function: accommodation

-Furthermore, if a child does not accommodate normally in a MFSCL this could influence their efficacy – if using the ‘add’ at near in these lenses, as does a presbyope, this could generate hyperopic defocus from the distance portion/s of the lens which could likely lead to an undesirable optical effect in myopia control.
+We've recently learnt that if a child does not accommodate normally in a MFCL this could influence their efficacy – if using the ‘add’ at near in these lenses, as does a presbyope, this could generate hyperopic defocus from the distance portion/s of the lens which could likely lead to an undesirable optical effect in myopia control.
 Modelling of this effect in a monocular situation indicates that smaller central optical zones could give higher likelihood of the child using the ‘add’ to read, causing hyperopic defocus in the central and peripheral retina.
 Larger optical zones could be more likely to encourage a normal accommodation response.

 Which is best?

 While being aware of the limitations of direct comparison as described above, it appears that perhaps the CooperVision MiSight has the slight edge for myopia control efficacy.
 However, if that's not available to you or suitable for your patient, the best lens to choose is the one to which you have access, that isn't a single vision contact lens!